Clara Dupont-Monod: Novels

 Dupont-Monod has also written several novels.
 Her first work, Eova Luciole, was published in 1998.
 Her novel La Folie du roi Marc explores the forgotten husband of Yseut, drawn from the myth of Tristan and Iseult.
 Histoire d'une prostituée tells about the daily life and character of a prostitute, whom the writer met and followed for a year.

 Her fourth novel, La Passion selon Juette (2007), describes the struggle of a twelfth-century woman who refuses the dictates of a world in which women were constrained by an all-powerful Church.
 She drew from the biography of Yvette of Huy, written in medieval Latin by her friend, the religious Hugues de Floreffe.
 This novel was awarded the prix Laurent-Bonelli Virgin-Lire in its first year.
 The novel was nominated to the Prix Feminas list.
 It was a finalist on the short list of nominations for the 2007 Prix Goncourt.

 In 2011 she published Nestor rend les armes, a novel about an obese man.
 This novel was a finalist in the first selection for the 2011 Prix Femina.

 On 4 December 2014 Dupont-Monod was awarded the prize of the magazine Point de vue, for her book on Eleanor of Aquitaine, Le roi disait que j'étais diable.
 It was also awarded the Prix Maurice Genevoix.

-In 2021, she published S'adapter, a novel about siblings and disability.
-The novel was a finalist in the second selection for the 2021 prix Goncourt.
-S'adapter was awarded the 2021 Prix Femina.
+In 2021, she published And the Stones Cry Out (S'adapter), a novel about siblings and disability.
+It was a finalist in the second selection for the 2021 prix Goncourt, and was awarded the 2021 Prix Femina.